Lefteris-Souflas/The-Algorithmic-Approach-to-Winning-Guess-Who/README.md

   - Selected the table GUESS_WHO.
   - Connected the GUESS_WHO node to the Class Build node.
   - Copied and pasted the GUESS_WHO node and renamed the node to GUESS_WHO_APPLY.
+  - Added an Apply node.
-  - Connected the Class Build node and the GUESS_WHO_APPLY node to the Apply Model node.
+  - Connected the Class Build node and the GUESS_WHO_APPLY node to the Apply node.

 - **Model Execution:**
-  - Ran the Apply Model node.
+  - Ran the Apply node.
   - Checked for green check marks on all workflow nodes.

 Regrettably, this approach failed to yield anticipated results, encountering a formidable challenge.
 Despite meticulous parameterization, an unresolved error surfaced, primarily attributed to the presence of unique values within the target variable.
-Consequently, an alternative avenue was pursued, invoking Python Scikit-Learn as the subsequent analytical framework.
+Consequently, an alternative avenue was pursued, invoking **Python Scikit-Learn** as the subsequent analytical framework.

 ![Screenshot 2024-05-11 142656](https://github.com/Lefteris-Souflas/The-Algorithmic-Way-of-Playing-Guess-Who/assets/143879796/70c1e22c-730a-4afa-a851-740eee5f2a20)